History and Overview of Turks and Caicos

 Why Visit?

 Grace Bay Beach on Providenciales is frequently ranked the best beach in the world, having won awards from Tripadvisor, CNN, and Condé Nast Traveler.
-There are many other unique beaches in the country, such as shallow Sapodilla Bay and Taylor Bay, and excellent snorkeling reefs at the Bight Reef and Smith's Reef.
-Governor's Beach, located at the Grand Turk Cruise Center, is another excellent beach.
+There are many other unique beaches in the country, such as shallow Sapodilla Bay and Taylor Bay, and excellent snorkeling reefs at the Bight Reef and Smith’s Reef.
+Governor's Beach, located near the Grand Turk Cruise Center, is another excellent beach.

 Practical Information